miguilimzero/filament-auto-panel/README.md

 ];
 ```

-If you nede to generate the enum dictionary dynamically, you can override the `enumDictionary` method:
+If you need to generate the enum dictionary dynamically, you can override the `enumDictionary` method:

 ```php
 protected static function getEnumDictionary(): array